The purpose of becoming a digital mentor

 - Complete our training and induction program provided by 4Retirees

-- Provide safe and friendly group classes, either in your local area nominated by you or our office in Sydney or Brisbane
+- Provide safe and friendly online or offline group classes, either in your local area nominated by you or our office in Sydney or Brisbane

-- Provide a safe and friendly one on one learning environment in your local area
+- Provide a safe and friendly one on one learning environment in your local community

 - Structure learning to specifically accommodate the needs of the participant

 - Get familiar with our online learning modules and be able to point the participant to appropriate online learning modules and encourage their completion at home if possible

 - Provide weekly or monthly new learners registration form in order to track how many new learners you mentored and registered each month.
 This is required in order to provide you with payment if you wish to be financially rewarded.

 - Be punctual and inform others in advance if you are unable to attend or be late